BDC Hamburger Icon

 This issue further highlights the need to be transparent about your reasons for implementing a keystroke logger.
 The problems will compound if employees discover they’ve been monitored without their knowledge.
 While many employee monitoring software providers include a keylogger, Brown said his company refuses to do so, instead opting to use data such as activity rates and other tracking efforts.

 Another risky area is where the logs are kept and how secure that data is.
-Because these keystroke logs contain account information and communications between employees, they’re ripe for attack by hackers, whether they use the information for their own ends or sell it to an outside party.
-[Read related article: Pros and Cons of Monitoring Your Employees]
+Because these keystroke logs contain employees’ sensitive information, they’re a target for attack by hackers.
+Cybercriminals can use the information for their own ends or sell it to an outside party.

 What are some keystroke logging tools?